LesleyLai/digital-garden/content/Concepts/predicate logic.md

 Quantifiers will also introduce **variables**, which are often denoted by letters from $u$ to $z$ (though people tends to use $x, y, z$ first).
 If a variable is in the scope of a quantifier, it is said to be _[[bound and free variables|bound]]_.
 Otherwise it is said to be _free_.

 ## Semantics
 In first-order logic, an [[interpretations (logic)|interpretation]] is more complex than in propositional logic.
-Instead of simply assigning truth values to basic propositions, an interpretation consists three components:
+Instead of simply assigning truth values to basic propositions, an interpretation consists three components:o
 - **Domain** (or Universe of Discourse): The set of objects that the logic talks about
 - **Referents** of names (refer to an object)
 - **Extension** of predicates (for which set of the objects are the predicates true)